 Affiliate or partnerships: which growth lever to pick

 Affiliate marketing pays referrers on performance, across a large number of partners.
 Strategic partnerships build deep relationships with a few aligned players.
 Affiliate scales in volume but stays transactional and hard to control.
 Partnerships bring highly qualified leads but demand relational time and only ever sign a limited number.
+The choice is less about which mechanic is "better" and more about what you can actually manage alone: an affiliate program to run and monitor, or a handful of relationships to maintain over time.

 Affiliate